 These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
 The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
-Also, the further removed noncompliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it.
+Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it.

+financial statements, the less likely we would become aware of it.
 We communicated relevant laws and regulations and potential fraud risks to all engagement team members, including the potential for fraud in revenue and expenditure recognition, and the significant accounting estimates related to valuation of pension liability, valuation of PFI liability, valuation of land and buildings, provisions, year-end income and expenditure accruals, depreciation and fair value disclosures.
 We remained alert to any indications of non-compliance with laws and regulations, including fraud, throughout the audit.